Prehistoric Egypt: Maadi culture

 The prisoners on the Battlefield Palette may be the people of the Buto-Maadi culture subjugated by the Egyptian rulers of Naqada III.

 The Maadi culture (also called Buto Maadi culture) is the most important Lower Egyptian prehistoric culture dated about 4000–3500 BC, and contemporary with Naqada I and II phases in Upper Egypt.
 The culture is best known from the site Maadi near Cairo, as well as the site of Buto, but is also attested in many other places in the Delta to the Faiyum region.
 This culture was marked by development in architecture and technology.
 It also followed its predecessor cultures when it comes to undecorated ceramics.

 Copper was known, and some copper adzes have been found.
 The pottery is hand-made; it is simple and undecorated.
 Presence of black-topped red pots indicate contact with the Naqada sites in the south.
 Many imported vessels from Palestine have also been found.
 Black basalt stone vessels were also used.

+The culture primarily relied on the cultivation of crops such as wheat and barley, as well as herding animals such as cattle, sheep, and pigs.
 People lived in small huts, partly dug into the ground.
 The dead were buried in cemeteries, but with few burial goods.
 The Maadi culture was replaced by the Naqada III culture; whether this happened by conquest or infiltration is still an open question.

 The developments in Lower Egypt in the times previous to the unification of the country have been the subject of considerable disputes over the years.
 The recent excavations at Tell el-Farkha, Sais, and Tell el-Iswid have clarified this picture to some extent.
 As a result, the Chalcolithic Lower Egyptian culture is now emerging as an important subject of study.